finos/rune-dsl/documentation/rosetta-modelling-component.md

 The Rosetta DSL does not use any delimiter to end definitions.
 All model definitions start with a similar opening keyword as `type`, so the start of a new definition marks the end of the previous one.
 For readability more generally, the Rosetta DSL looks to eliminate all the delimiters that are often used in traditional programming languages (such as curly braces `{` `}` or semi-colon `;`).
 {{< /notice >}}

-## Built in types

-### Basic Types

-Rosetta defines five fundamental data types.
-The set of basic types available in the Rosetta DSL are controlled at the language level by the `basicType` definition:

-- `string` - Text
-- `int` - integer numbers
-- `number` - decimal numbers
-- `boolean` - logical true of false
-- `time` - simple time values (e.g. \"05:00:00\")

-### Record Types

-Rosetta defines two record types `date` and `zonedDateTime`.
-The set of record types available in the Rosetta DSL are controlled at the language level by the `recordType` definition.

-Record types are simplified data types:

-- Record types are pure data definitions and do not allow specification of validation logic in `conditions`.
-- Record types are handled specially in the code-generators as so form part of the Rosetta DSL, rather than any Rosetta base domain model.

-### Time

-The `zonedDateTime` record type unambiguously refers to a single instant of time.

-Alternatively, a model could define a data type `BusinessCenterTime`, where a simple `time` \"5:00:00\" is specified alongside a business center.
-The simple time should be interpreted with the time-zone information of the associated business centre.

 ### Inheritance

 **The Rosetta DSL supports an inheritance mechanism**, when a type inherits its definition and behaviour (and therefore all of its attributes) from another type and adds its own set of attributes on top.
 Inheritance is supported by the `extends` keyword next to the type name.